nehpz/task-centralization-system/README.md

 **Required (if not using config file):**
 - `PERPLEXITY_API_KEY` - Perplexity API key for LLM enrichment

-### Configuration File
+### Configuration File (Optional)

-Create `~/.config/task-centralization/credentials.json` to configure all settings in one place:
+**Granola credentials are auto-discovered** - no manual configuration needed!
+The system automatically reads from `~/Library/Application Support/Granola/supabase.json` when Granola app is installed.

+Create `~/.config/task-centralization/credentials.json` **only if** you want to:
+- Configure LLM settings (instead of using `PERPLEXITY_API_KEY` env var)
+- Override vault path (instead of auto-detection)
+- Add Notion integration

 ```json
 {